How to Become a Real Estate Agent – Pass the Exams!

-Check out great videos by: PrepAgent, Travis Everette (he’s in NC, but has great national material as well), Kevin Ward Real Estate Academy
+Check out great videos by: PrepAgent, Travis Everette (he’s in NC, but has great national material as well), and Kevin Ward Real Estate Academy.

 There are also several downloadable apps (paid) – Real Estate for Dummies – I did not use this but hear the questions on this app are very similar to the exam; Real Estate Exam Prep & Review; Kaplan Real Estate Terms Flashcards and more (search your app store).